Search

 Back to top

-• Disconnect the planer from the power supply before making any adjustments to the cutter head or blades.
+• Disconnect the planer from the power supply (unplug or remove the battery) before making any adjustments to the cutter head or blades.

-• Ensure switch is in off position before plugging in.
+• Ensure the switch is in the off position before plugging it in or reconnecting power.

-• Use blades of the same weight and set at the same height.
+• Use blades of the same weight and set at the same height for balance and smooth operation.

-• Ensure that the blade-locking screws are tight.
+• Make sure that the blade-locking screws are tight to prevent movement during use.

-• Remove adjusting keys and wrenches before turning on power.
+• Remove adjusting keys, wrenches, or other tools before turning on the power.

-• Support the material (stock) in a comfortable position that will allow the job to be done safely and accurately.
+• Support the material (stock) in a stable and comfortable position to make sure safe and accurate cuts.

-• Check stock thoroughly for staples, nails, screws, or other foreign objects before using a planer.
+• Check stock thoroughly for staples, nails, screws, knots, or other foreign objects that could damage the blades or cause injury.

 What should you do while cutting with a planer?